 - The requirement to leash dogs at all times on Crown lands was added by the Crown to MRWA's land use agreements in 2023.

 The trails are busy, multi-use, and in a near urban setting.
 Aggressive or unpredictable dogs do not belong in this setting, on-leash or off.

 Many dogs love trails and make good trail users.
-The key to getting along is to be understanding of other trail users (who may not be dog lovers) and control your dog.
+The key to getting along is to follow the land owner rules, be understanding of other trail users (who may not be dog lovers), and control your dog.

-The rating system was developed for mountain bikes but is also useful for hikers and runners.
+The rating system was developed for mountain bikes but is useful for hikers and runners too.
 Download PDF

 None of the singletrack trails are suitable for a road bike or hybrid bike.
 Mountain bikes are required.

-- Difficulty ratings can vary between trail systems and regions.
-Trail users from other areas often find the McIntosh Run trails to be relatively difficult.
-You may find that a blue square intermediate trail here is as difficult as a black diamond trail in your home trail system.
-This is partly a consequence of our unique terrain, which has an abundance of steep, off-camber granite, and very little mineral soil in some areas.
+- Ratings can vary between trail systems and regions.
+Trail users from other areas often find the McIntosh Run trails to be relatively difficult, probably because of all our steep, off-camber granite and lack of dirt in some areas.

 - Short sections or optional features may be more difficult or higher consequence than the rating of the trail as a whole.

 - Do you want to hike, run or ride the length of the trails, from Spryfield to Herring Cove?
 Here is the most direct route.
 9.3km one-way watershed thru-route